louisitvn/slate/source/index.html.md

     });
 </script>
 ```
+> Notice the `"root"` parameter which is important for BuilderJS to find the related resources.
+For example, if your builderjs source folder is available at `http://example.com/project/builderjs`, then you need to set your `"root"` value to `"/project/builderjs/"`.
+Remember to keep both leading and trailing slashes.

 See the right panel for a more complicated setup.
 See the **Configuration** section for advanced installation options which provide you more control over how the builder functions.

 By default, BuilderJS renders its HTML content to the `document.body` element of the page. i.e. the builder view will occupy the whole page.
 You can also configure it to render to a child element of your page.

 # Configuration